-We have surveyed the studies found in three nationally recognized reviews of sex education outcome research reviews that screened several hundred sex education studies for research quality, and reported the outcomes of those deemed scientifically sound.
-We examined the 60 studies of school-based CSE that these reviews determined were of adequate quality, and evaluated their outcomes according to meaningful criteria for program effectiveness derived from the field of prevention research: sustained (12-month) effects, on protective indicators, for the main (intended) school population, and based on the preponderance of research evidence (including from independent evaluators).
-The results paint a significantly different picture than the one depicted in the UNESCO report (which stated that CSE programs have been "effective in changing behaviour when implemented in school, clinic, and community settings,"), or on the TPP website ("programs with evidence of effectiveness"), or by some CSE advocates (for example, see Advocates for Youth, "Comprehensive sex education has been proven effective ... [to] delay onset of sexual activity ... and increase condom use").
-For school-based CSE programs we found a few initial findings of sustained improvement in teen abstinence or condom use, followed by evidence from replication studies that did not confirm most of the original positive results.
-There was virtually no evidence of success at reducing pregnancy or STDs.
+We have surveyed the studies found in three nationally recognized reviews of sex education outcome research-reviews that screened several hundred sex education studies for research quality, and reported the outcomes of those deemed scientifically sound.
+We examined the 60 studies of school-based CSE that these reviews determined were of adequate quality, and evaluated their outcomes according to meaningful criteria for program effectiveness derived from the field of prevention research: sustained (12-month) effects, on protective indicators, for the main (intended) school population, and based on the preponderance of research evidence (including studies from independent evaluators).

+The results paint a markedly different picture than the one depicted in the UNESCO report (CSE programs have been "effective in changing behaviour when implemented in school, clinic, and community settings,"), reported by the CDC meta-analysis (CSE is effective in "both ... school and community settings") or on the TPP website ("programs with evidence of effectiveness"), 92 or claimed by some CSE advocates (for example, see Advocates for Youth, "Comprehensive sex education has been proven effective ... [to] delay onset of sexual activity ... and increase condom use" ("both ...
+For school-based CSE programs, we found a few initial findings of sustained improvement in teen abstinence or condom use followed by evidence from replication studies that did not confirm most of the original positive results.
+There was virtually no evidence of success at reducing teen pregnancy or STDs.

 Of particular concern is the dearth of findings of real success by school-based CSE programs at producing sustained improvement on any measure of condom use.
-None were effective at increasing consistent condom use, and only three showed sustained increases in frequency of use, a less-protective outcome, in single studies by program developers.
-This is striking since it is a central purpose of CSE, is one of its main distinctions from AE, and is essential for providing even partial protection from STDs for sexually active teens.
+None showed effectiveness at increasing consistent condom use and only three showed sustained increases in frequency of use, a less-protective outcome, in single studies by program developers.
+This is striking since it is a central purpose of CSE, is one of its main distinctions from AE, and is important for providing even partial protection from STDs for sexually active teens.

-Also concerning is the fact that more than half (36/60) of these CSE studies employed measures that test CSE's intended dual benefit: simultaneous increases in rates of teen abstinence and in rates of condom use by the sexually active.
-Yet there is a startling scarcity of any positive results on both outcomes within the same population (no long-term success and only five programs with even short-term effects, two of which also produced other negative effects).
+Also concerning is the fact that while more than half (36/60) of these CSE studies employed measures that tested CSE's intended dual benefit-simultaneous increases in rates of teen abstinence and condom use (by the sexually active)-there was a startling scarcity of any positive results on both outcomes within the same population.
+There was no long-term success and only five programs with short-term or lesser effects, two of which also produced other negative outcomes.
 Again, this is the signature rationale for CSE-that it will effectively increase risk avoidance by promoting abstinence and at the same time reduce risk for teens who decline to be abstinent-and is the advantage it claims over AE.
 However, there appears to be strong evidence that this is not occurring for CSE programs in school settings and populations.

 Finally, and perhaps of most importance, the oft-repeated assertion that CSE programs have done no harm to adolescents is not born out by these research findings.
-Independent evaluations of five out of 40 CSE programs in schools found they produced significant negative effects: three increased rates of teen sex, one increased teen pregnancy, and one reduced contraceptive use.
-Three of these programs are currently on the U.S. Department of Health and Human Services Teen Pregnancy Prevention list of evidence-based programs: It's Your Game: Keep It Real, jCuidate!, and Teen Outreach Program.
+Independent evaluations of five out of 40 CSE programs in schools (six if you include the CAS Carrera program for community or school settings) found they produced significant negative effects: three increased rates of teen sex, one increased teen pregnancy, and one reduced contraceptive use.
+Three of these school-based programs are currently on the U.S. Department of Health and Human Services Teen Pregnancy Prevention list of evidence-based programs: It's Your Game: Keep It Real, ¡Cuídate!, and Teen Outreach Program, as is the CAS Carrera program for communities or schools.